liferay/liferay-frontend-projects/dxp/aui_script.md

 #### Using `position` to control script placement

-This property will change the way in which / how the script will be injected into the page.
-By default, those scripts that are wrapped by `aui:script` will be added to the minified files as described [here](#inline-js-on-the-jsp).
+This property will change the way in which the script will be injected into the page.
+By default, those scripts that are wrapped by `aui:script` will be added to the minified files as described in ["Inline JS on the JSP"](#inline-js-on-the-jsp).

 When placing the option of `inline` for this property, the scripts will be placed in a script tag obeying the order of the DOM where the JSP is being rendered.
-See [here](https://github.com/liferay/liferay-portal/blob/815f48f484351e18b61e4b9c9fbf40f0609bdc56/util-taglib/src/com/liferay/taglib/aui/ScriptTag.java#L143..L165).
+See the [aui:script tag implementation here.](https://github.com/liferay/liferay-portal/blob/815f48f484351e18b61e4b9c9fbf40f0609bdc56/util-taglib/src/com/liferay/taglib/aui/ScriptTag.java#L143..L165).

 #### `sandbox`